73 Lab: Modeling professor attractiveness and course evaluations

 Part 4: Multiple linear regression

-6. For two professors who received the same beauty rating, which gender tends to have the higher course evaluation score?
+2. For two professors with the same beauty rating, does gender still shift the predicted score?

 Part 3: The search for the best model